mcmurray0125/todo-list/README.md

 Adding elements to sidebar.

-Need to create JS functions to create to-do list Title
+Need to create JS functions to create and add to-do list Title

 Need to create JS function that creates new sidebar elements to switch between todo-lists.